Completing and extending shellings of vertex decomposable complexes: Completing -decomposable complexes and further thoughts

 \begin{example} Let $\Delta$ be the $2$-dimensional complex with facets (Example V6F10-6 from \cite{MorTak}).
 In \cite{MorTak} it is shown that $\Delta$ is not vertex decomposable, but one can check that it is $1$-decomposable using $15$ as a shedding face. \end{example}

-Our results imply that a $0$-vertex decomposable complex is shelling completable, and Simon's conjecture posits that a $d$-vertex decomposable complex is shelling completable.
-As far we know it is an open question whether a $1$-vertex decomposable complex is shelling completable.
+The results in this paper imply that a $0$-decomposable complex is shelling completable, and Simon's conjecture posits that a $k$-decomposable complex is shelling completable.
+As far we know it is an open question whether a $1$-decomposable complex is shelling completable.

+To establish that a $1$-decomposable complex is shelling completable, one could try to generalize the argument given in the proof of Theorem \ref{thm:vdextend}, where the case of $0$-decomposable complexes was considered.
+Recall that our strategy was to use induction on the number of vertices (and dimension), with the base case given by complexes that are \emph{full} (that is, are full skeleta of a simplex on their vertex set).
+It is not clear what the analogue for these complexes would be, even in the $1$-decomposable case.
+We leave this as a future project.